drolsen/webpack-cdn-inject/README.md

 Option | Type | Description
 --- | --- | ---
-`body` | String array | Defines url of scripts to be added to document body.
+`head` | String array | Defines urls to be added to document head (tag type is defined by url's file extension).
-`head` | String array | Defines urls of css to be added to document head.
+`body` | String array | Defines urls to be added to document body (tag type is defined by url's file extension).

 ## body